 Leicester Square is equidistant less than 400 meters from four quintessential London tourist spots.
 To the north Cambridge Circus, to the south Trafalgar Square, to the east Covent Garden and to the west Piccadilly Circus.
 The best way to arrive is by tube getting off at Leicester Square tube station.

 Visit in East London

 Shoreditch is the name of that neighborhood located in the heart of the north of the City.
-More and more people are interested in this London neighborhood since is a place where you can feel the coolest vibe, be fashionable and be a hipster guy all at once.
+More and more people are interested in this London neighborhood.
+Since it is a place where you can feel the coolest vibe, be fashionable and hipster guy all at once.
 And this is a new trend.
-Twenty or twenty five years ago arose the vintage clothing markets, alternative shops and bars and cafes that currently call more public of hipster culture and a creative and modern environment.
+Twenty or twenty five years ago arose the vintage clothing markets.
+Alternative shops and bars and cafes that currently call more public of hipster culture and a creative and modern environment.

-You can tak a look there arriving to Liverpool Street Railway Station, renting a bus or using the very good bus network.
+You can take a look there arriving to Liverpool Street Railway Station.
+By renting a bus or using the very good bus network.

 It is famous for its antiques which, in addition to being at good prices, are real bargains.
 Specialized market stalls are housed under this same roof revealing some great secrets and a long history.

 It is open every day from 10:00 a.m. to 5:00 p.m.
 (Sundays from 9:30 a.m. to 5:30 p.m.).
 The best way to get there is to reach Liverpool Street Station.